angular/angular/aio/content/guide/inputs-outputs.md

 <code-example header="src/app/app.component.html" path="inputs-outputs/src/app/app.component.html" region="input-parent-metadata"></code-example>

-If required inputs `property binding` in a child component are not specified in the parent component template will result a compile time error :
+If required inputs in a child component are not specified in the parent component template will result a compile time error:

 <div class="alert is-helpful">
 NG8008: Required input item from component ItemDetailMetadataComponent must be specified.